-Exhibit Number Description 1.1 Open Market Sale Agreement SM, dated May 14, 2021, by and between VistaGen Therapeutics, Inc. and Jefferies LLC., incorporated by reference from the Company's Current Report on Form 8-K dated May 14, 2021.
-10.1 Indemnification Agreement, dated July 6, 2021, by and between VistaGen Therapeutics, Inc. and Mary L. Rotunno J.D., incorporated by reference from the Company's Current Report on Form 8-K dated July 8, 2021.
-10.2 Indemnification Agreement, dated July 21, 2021, by and between VistaGen Therapeutics, Inc. and Margaret M. FitzPatrick, incorporated by reference from the Company's Current Report on Form 8-K dated July 22, 2021.
+Exhibit Number Description 10.1 Indemnification Agreement, dated May 13, 2022, by and between VistaGen Therapeutics, Inc. and Reid G. Adler J.D., filed herewith.
 31.1 Certification of the Principal Executive Officer required by Rule 13a-14(a) under the Securities Exchange Act of 1934, as amended, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 31.2 Certification of the Principal Financial Officer required by Rule 13a-14(a) under the Securities Exchange Act of 1934, as amended, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 32 Certification of the Principal Executive and Financial Officers required by Rule 13a-14(b) and Section 1350 of Chapter 63 of Title 18 of the United States Code, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 101.INS The instance document does not appear in the Interactive Data File because its XBRL tags are embedded within the Inline XBRL document.
 101.SCH Inline XBRL Taxonomy Extension Schema 101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase 101.LAB Inline XBRL Taxonomy Extension Label Linkbase 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase 104 Cover Page Interactive Data File (formatted as Inline XBRL and contained in Exhibit 101)

-^{} Filed herewith.
+\ Filed herewith.